Learn About Nuclear Energy, Plant Operations and Braidwood Station at Community Open House

-Employees will be on hand to talk with visitors about station operations and enhancements made at the station following the events at the Fukushima nuclear facility in Japan.
+Employees will be on hand to talk with visitors about station operations and enhancements made at the station following last year’s event at the Fukushima nuclear facility in Japan.
 Visitors can tour the plant’s main control room simulator used to train reactor operators.
-An update on Braidwood Station’s license renewal and tritium remediation projects will be provided.
+An update on ongoing tritium remediation efforts will also be provided.

 Attendees will have an opportunity to meet Neutron, the Braidwood Police Department’s crime fighting dog.
 Neutron will give demonstrations throughout the evening.

 “We look forward to hosting this event every year,” said Braidwood Site Vice President Dan Enright.
 “This is a great opportunity for our neighbors to learn about nuclear power operations, and see how we generate clean and reliable power.”